 As the saying goes, “You can’t stop the waves, but you can learn to surf.”

 p.s.
-If you’d like more help learning how to “surf”, check out Beyond Practicing – an online performance enhancement course that will provide more in-depth training on Centering and six other key skills that will help you become the kind of player who thrives when the pressure is on.
+If you’d like more concrete techniques and strategies for learning how to “surf,” you might like Beyond Practicing – an online performance enhancement course that will provide more in-depth training on Centering and six other key mental skills that will help you become the kind of player who thrives when the pressure is on.